Maternal country of birth

 The maternal country of birth may influence the health and wellbeing of both the mother and the baby.
 For example, babies of mothers who were born in some regions (grouped maternal countries of birth) have been shown to have higher rates of stillbirth and neonatal morbidity (Berman et al. 2019; Berman et al. 2021; Davies-Tuck et al. 2017).
 Consideration of the mothers’ country of birth during planning and delivery of maternity care will likely improve outcomes (Davies-Tuck et al. 2017).

-The data visualisation below presents data on maternal country of birth and the 10 most common maternal countries of birth in 2020.
-Hover or click on the map to see the number and proportion of women who gave birth in each country.
+Figure 1 presents data on maternal country of birth and the 10 most common maternal countries of birth in 2021.
+Hover or select the map to see the number and proportion of women who gave birth in each country.

 For more information on maternal country of birth see National Perinatal Data Collection annual update data table 2.7.